temuller/astro-visualization/content/home/contributing.md

    * Compress all the files (metadata, image and source code) in a single file (zip, tar, etc.)
    * Send it to [us](https://github.com/temuller/astro-visualization/tree/test_branch#contributors)!

-You will find an example on our [Github repository](https://github.com/temuller/astro-visualization).
+You will find an example on how to contribute on our [Github repository](https://github.com/temuller/astro-visualization).